Jinchu/analyse_twitter/README.md

       -p PATH        Path to file where the timeline will be stored.
 Used with _to_file
       -q TIME_PATH   Path to timestamp file

+There is an example configuration in the root of the repository.
+The password for the ElasticSearch API is not in the configuration file, but must be defined as an environemntal variable.